OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

-**Please view our new privacy policy, which will become effective May 25, 2018.**

-**Effective Date: July 3, 2017 – What’s New >>**
+**Effective Date: May 25, 2018 – What’s New >>**

 **Return to Privacy Center**

 Introduction

 As we state in our 3 Laws of Data Protection, we are committed to protecting the privacy of your data.
-This Privacy Policy explains more specifically what information Evernote Corporation and its Group Companies (together, “Evernote,” “we” or “us”) collect and receive from Account Holders and End Users (“you”) through Evernote’s websites and applications, which we refer to collectively as “the Service.”
+This Privacy Policy explains more specifically what information Evernote Corporation and its Group Companies (together, “Evernote,” “we” or “us”) collect from Account Holders and End Users (“you”) through Evernote’s websites and applications, which we refer to collectively as “the Service.”
 The Service includes the Evernote Software.

 Please note, if you use Evernote Basic, Plus, or Premium, you are both the Account Holder and End User of an Evernote service account.
 If you use Evernote Business, the Account Holder is the Customer who has contracted with Evernote as defined in our Evernote Business Agreement and the End Users are the individuals whose user accounts are linked to that Evernote Business account.
 You can find these and other defined terms used in this policy in our Glossary at the end of this page.

 Although significant changes are rare, this policy may be amended as new features, technology, or legal requirements arise, so please check back from time to time.
 We’ll notify you if we make a significant change and, where required, seek your consent.

-What information does Evernote collect and receive?
+What information does Evernote collect?

 We built Evernote to help you remember and organize your ideas, thoughts, and memories.
-That means you can input, upload, or store in Evernote any text, images, and other data that you choose (collectively, “Content”).
+That means you can input, upload, or store in Evernote any text, images, and other data that you choose—we refer to that information as“Content”.
 We also collect and receive the following types of information:

 *   **Basic subscriber information.** To open your account and process payments, we collect and receive basic information like your email address and, depending on how you purchase a subscription to Evernote Plus, Evernote Premium or Evernote Business (each a “Paid Service”), your billing address and other payment information.
-*   **Log data.** When you use Evernote, we collect data to understand how you and others access and use the Service, as well as information about actions you take when using the Service (such as the act of creating a note or sharing a note).
-This includes the use of cookies, tracking pixels, and similar analytics technologies, as described more fully in our Cookie Information page.
-This information helps us provide the Service to you, learn how the Service is used, and identify and suggest ways we can make the Service more useful to you.
+*   **Usage data.** We collect and log data on how you and others access and use Evernote, for example, the act of creating a note or sharing a note.
+Usage data may be collected through cookies, and similar technologies.
+For more information, including how to opt-out, visit our Cookie Information page.
 *   **Location information.** We collect the IP address you use to connect to the Service, and — if you choose to share it — your location information from a mobile device.
-This helps us localize the Service for you and, depending on your location settings, allows us to show you relevant content accessible from your account.
-*   **Device information.** We collect information about the number and type of devices you use to connect to the Service, as well as information about the operating systems on those devices (e.g., iOS, Android, Windows) to ensure the Service works as expected for you.
+*   **Device information.** We collect information about the number and type of devices you use to connect to the Service, as well as information about the operating systems on those devices (e.g., iOS, Android, Windows).
 Learn more about information our applications collect from your device on our Data Usage page.

 We also may link your subscriber information with data we receive from our partners and other third parties to help understand your needs and provide you with a better experience.
-For example, if you create or log into an Evernote account using your Google Apps credentials via single sign-on, we will have access to certain information such as your name and email address as authorized in your Google Apps profile settings.Learn MoreShow Less
+For example, if you create or log into an Evernote account using your Google Apps credentials via single sign-on, we will have access to certain information such as your name and email address as authorized in your Google Apps profile settings.

+Learn MoreShow Less

 We’ve listed the types of information we collect and receive more specifically in the chart below.
 Generally, we collect this information to support your account and to help us understand how you use the Service so we can make it better.
+We have noted which types of information are not collected unless you choose to provide it.

  If you register for or maintain an Evernote service account: